Have someone in your life with a new PTSD diagnosis? Discover what proper PTSD family support looks like and the effects of PTSD on family members.

 It can be hard to know how to help someone with PTSD, and you may feel tempted to offer unsolicited advice on how the person should manage their condition.
 However, this type of conversation can be overwhelming for your family member and may lead to conflict.
 Instead, consider asking the person what support or help they need.
 If your family member doesn’t want to talk right now, give them space and let them know you’re there when they feel ready.

 The advice above applies to the family members of a person with PTSD, too.
-Ensuring everyone feels comfortable talking about their feelings and concerns can prevent minor issues from snowballing into bigger problems and reduce feelings of isolation.
+Ensuring everyone feels comfortable discussing their feelings and concerns can prevent minor issues from escalating into more significant problems and reduce feelings of isolation.
 If you struggle to communicate, consider engaging in family therapy to facilitate healthy conversations.
-You can ask your family doctor or specialized addiction clinic to help you find a family therapist with experience providing PTSD family support.
+You can ask your family doctor or a specialized addiction clinic to help you find a family therapist with experience providing PTSD family support.

 Emotionally supporting your loved one can help reduce the severity of their PTSD symptoms in many cases.
 Specifically, positive support from family members can improve the prognosis of someone with PTSD.
 Furthermore, it’s known that a strong social support system can reduce the likelihood of someone developing PTSD following a traumatic event.

-Allowing the person to talk about their feelings and experiences at their own pace can help reduce pressure on them during a difficult time.
+Allowing the person to talk about their feelings and experiences at their own pace can help alleviate pressure during a difficult time.
 Seeing your loved one distressed can be upsetting, but letting them express their emotions is essential.
-Avoid assuming how they feel or attempting to minimize the impact of their trauma.
+Avoid assuming you know how they feel or attempting to minimize the impact of their trauma.

 Professional mental health specialists can help your loved one access the treatment they need to recover.
 Generally, seeking professional help with the person’s permission is best.
 However, you should always get urgent help if you think your loved one is at risk of suicide.